ayushbatra/ayushbatra.github.io/_posts/2023-01-03-multiarmedbandits.md

 	regret = max(mean_rewards) - sum([el[1] for el in history])/T
 	return( max(mean_rewards) , sum([el[1] for el in history])/T  , regret )
 ```
-Here, history is a list of tuple of action chosen and reward observed, reward dictionary maintains number of pulls and sum of rewards for each action.
-The simulation returns maximum of expected reward for an arm, the average reward observed the algorithm, and the regret divided by T suffered by the algorithm.
+Here, history is a list of tuples of actions chosen and rewards observed, the reward dictionary maintains the number of pulls and sum of rewards for each action.
+The simulation returns the maximum expected reward for an arm, the average reward observed by the algorithm, and the average regret suffered by the algorithm.

 Let's observe the regret for $$k = 3$$, with mean rewards be $$[0,0.3,1]$$ and $$T = 50000$$.
 The results are: